 Do we only need to add the data to an existing table or should we add to a view or create a whole new view?
 Let’s review what reasons we would do each:

-- The new metric can be understood and queries easily without complex joins or being aggregated
+- The new metric can be understood and queried easily without complex joins or being aggregated.

-- The view that is relevant is aggregated in a way that fits how this data should be aggregated
+- That view is aggregated in a way that fits this data and its dependent metrics.

 *Typically it will be added to an existing table as well but it will be queried from the View